zakariaGatter/markedit/README.md

 ``` sh
 ea makedit /path/to/markedit/markedit
 ```
-Or if the File need Sudo Permition
+Or if the File need Sudo Permission
 ``` sh
 ea _ markedit /path/to/markedit/markedit.plugin.zsh
 ```